manifold-systems/manifold/docs/manifold-templates.md

 base class provides various convenience methods to get the HTTP Request, Response, etc. and also automatically escapes all string content for HTML, to prevent malicious user input from causing a security issue in your application.

-If you wish you output raw HTML in a template that extends `manifold.templates.sparkjava.SparkTemplate`, you can use the `raw()` function to do so:
+If you wish, you can output raw HTML in a template that extends `manifold.templates.sparkjava.SparkTemplate` using the `raw()` function:

 ```jsp
   ${raw("<h1>Some Raw HTML</h1>")}